cynthiadickson/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints the number of directories in the PATH
+a script that lists environment variables